Bug report #4324

 Thanks a lot

-#1 Updated by Bill Williamson almost 9 years ago
+#1 Updated by Bill Williamson about 11 years ago

 there was a ticket a while back lodged by Nathan which was consistent with my experience, there was an offset problem when generating pdf maps directly out of composer.
 We found that printing to an installed pdf printer did not have the problem.
 I can't find the old ticket and presume there has been some fix, but perhaps the same territory as your problem.